Physician Assistant Program

 To meet our application deadline, the following must be met:

-- By November 1, 2015 (midnight Eastern standard time: ex: 11 PM CST = 12 PM EST) your status must be changed from In Progress to Materials Received>Verifying and CASPA must mark it as having been received:
+- By November 1, 2019 (midnight Eastern standard time: ex: 11 PM CST = 12 PM EST) your status must be changed from In Progress/Received to Complete and CASPA must mark it as having been received:

 - E-submitted application and payment